How to Hackintosh Inside AMD Machine

 And then click install.
 This is what it should look like.

-Now go to maintenance tab and tick every checkbox and click execute.
+Now go to the maintenance tab and tick every checkbox and click execute.

 Part 7 (Install Enoch Bootloader)